 Section 9.37(II), University of Texas at San Antonio, Handbook of Operating Procedures.
 For the complete Peaceful Public Assembly Policy, please refer to the Handbook of Operating Procedures.

 The Regents adopted the following revised statement against discrimination for The University of Texas System and all institutions: To the extent provided by applicable law, no person shall be excluded from participation in, denied the benefits of, or be subject to discrimination under any program or activity sponsored or conducted by the System or any of its institutions, on the basis of race, color, national origin, religion, sex, age, veteran status, or disability.
-Discrimination on the basis of sexual orientation is also prohibited pursuant to University policy.
+Discrimination on the basis of sexual orientation, gender identity and gender expression are also prohibited pursuant to University policy.
 (Regents’ Rules and Regulations, Series 10000, Rule 10701, Sec.
 1, and Handbook of Operating Procedures, Chapter 9, 9.01).

 The University of Texas at San Antonio recognizes Human Immunodeficiency Virus (HIV) and Hepatitis B Virus (HBV) as serious public health issues and is committed to encouraging an informed and educated response to concerns and questions regarding these infections.
 Please refer to the Handbook of Operating Procedures, Chapter 9, 9.22, for the most current policy.

-A complete copy of The University of Texas System Policy and Guidelines on Acquired Immune Deficiency Syndrome, Human Immunodeficiency Virus Infection, and Hepatitis B is available at the Student Health Services Office.
+Educational materials and questions regarding HIV and Hepatitis B virus can be addressed at Student Health Services.
 Contact Student Health Services at (210) 458-4142 at the Main Campus or (210) 458-2930 at the Downtown Campus or by visiting their offices at RWC 1.500 (Main Campus) or BV 1.308 (Downtown Campus).

 A student or student organization may publicly post an approved sign on University property.
 Signs include billboards, decals, notices, placards, posters, and any kind of hand-held signs.
 Posting is defined as any means used for displaying a sign.
 A detailed explanation of University posting policy may be obtained from the Student Activities Office at UC 1.210 (Main Campus) or DB 1.302 (Downtown Campus).
 All materials must be approved for posting by the Student Activities Office.